 Virtually all modern scholars of antiquity agree that Jesus existed historically.
 Although the quest for the historical Jesus has yielded some uncertainty on the historical reliability of the Gospels and on how closely the Jesus portrayed in the Bible reflects the historical Jesus; as the only records of Jesus’ life are contained in the four Gospels.

 Who Was Jesus of Nazareth?

 Jesus was a Galilean Jew; who was baptized by John the Baptist and began his own ministry.
 He preached orally and was often referred to as “rabbi”.
 Jesus debated with fellow Jews on how to best follow God; engaged in healings, taught in parables, and gathered followers.
 He was arrested and tried by the Jewish authorities; turned over to the Roman government; and crucified on the order of Pontius Pilate; the Roman prefect.
 After his death, his followers believed he rose from the dead, and the community they formed eventually became the early Church.

-So Christian doctrines include the beliefs that Jesus was conceived by the Holy Spirit; was born of a virgin named Mary; performed miracles founded the Christian Church; died by crucifixion as a sacrifice to achieve atonement for sin; rose from the dead; and ascended into Heaven; from where he will return.
+So Christian doctrines include the beliefs that the Holy Spirit conceived Jesus; was born of a virgin named Mary, performed miracles, founded the Christian Church, died by crucifixion as a sacrifice to achieve atonement for sin, rose from the dead, and ascended into Heaven; from where he will return.
 Generally, Christians believe Jesus enables people to be reconciled to God.